![]() |

 Performs a best-effort write with a total timeout.

-Waits up to timeoutMillis for the socket to become writable, then attempts a single send() of up to data.size() bytes.
-This method does not retry.
-It is suitable for time-sensitive or polling-based write loops.
+Waits up to timeoutMillis milliseconds for the socket to become writable, then attempts a single send() operation to write up to data.size() bytes.
+This method does not retry on partial writes and is designed for time-sensitive, latency-focused applications.

 |